The incident named "Anagni

 PARAVICINI BAGLIANI Agostino (2003) Bonifacio VIII.
 Einaudi, Torino.

 PARTNER Peter (2000) Il mondo della Curia e i suoi rapporti con la città.
-In: "Storia d'Italia, Annali, 16 - Roma, la città del papa" a cura di Luigi Fiorani e Adriano Prosperi.
-Einaudi, Torino. pagg.
+In: "Storia d'Italia, Annali, 16 - Roma, la città del papa" edited by Luigi Fiorani and Adriano Prosperi.
+Einaudi, Torino. pag.
 203-240.

 STEFANESCHI Jacopo Gaetano (1319) Opus metricum.
 F.-X. Seppelt, 1921 (link)